MATTHEW 10:7-15 FREELY YOU HAVE RECEIVED; FREELY GIVE

-Year A, Friday of the Seventh Week of Easter
+Year A, Thursday of the 14th Week in Ordinary Time

 With Love and Prayers